AI governance and ethics: using AI responsibly in recruiting

 2. Conduct bias checks and audits: Regularly test your AI for biases.
 For example, you can run fictitious profiles to see if certain groups systematically perform worse.
 Document these tests and adjust the algorithm if necessary.
 External audits or certifications (similar to a TÜV for AI) can provide additional assurance.

-3. Human-in-the-Loop : Automate tasks, not entire decisions – or in the words of AI pioneer Andrew Ng: " Govern applications, not technology.
-Automate tasks, not jobs ."
-Let AI do the legwork (e.g., pre-screening or handling routine communication), but always involve human decision-makers before final decisions are made.
-This improves the quality of the results and gives candidates the feeling of being considered fairly and personally.
+3. Put people in the loop (human-in-the-loop): Automate tasks, not complete decisions, or in the words of AI thought leader Andrew Ng: "Govern applications, not technology.
+Automate tasks, not jobs.".
+Let AI do the preliminary work (e.g. make pre-selections or take over routine communication), but always involve human decision-makers before final judgments are made.
+This improves the quality of results and gives candidates the feeling that they are being considered fairly and personally.

 Conclusion: Stay human – with AI as support 🤗